 Every city has its own fundamental identity and culture, which is one of the major draws to living in beautiful Edmonton, Alberta.

-Throughout the year, there are a number of celebrations and festivals that celebrate Edmonton’s multiculturalism such as the Heritage Festival, UFest Ukrainian Festival, the Cariwest Caribbean Arts Festival, and Chinese Lunar New Year Events.
+Known as ‘Canada’s Festival City’, throughout the year, there are a number of celebrations and festivals that celebrate Edmonton’s multiculturalism such as the Heritage Festival, UFest Ukrainian Festival, the Cariwest Caribbean Arts Festival, The Edmonton Folk Music Festival, and Chinese Lunar New Year Events.

 Meeting new people, exploring new restaurants, and getting the “feel” of a new city is the exciting part of moving.
 You’ll find a lot of things to love about Edmonton.
 Its people are amiable, warm, and easygoing.